cosmos/ibc/spec/ics-23-standard-accumulator/README.md

 #### Adding & removing elements

+The `add` function adds an element to an accumulator.

 ```coffeescript
 add(AccumulatorState state, Element elem) -> AccumulatorState
 ```

+The `remove` function removes an element from an accumulator.

 ```coffeescript
 remove(AccumulatorState state, Element elem) -> AccumulatorState